How we test televisions

-More than a quarter of UK households now subscribe to Netflix.
-And, for many, catching up with the shows you missed on BBC iPlayer has become a daily occurrence.
-So it’s essential that a smart TV can handle these tasks as easy as it does traditional broadcast TV.
+For many, catching up with the shows you missed on BBC iPlayer has become a daily occurrence.
+So it’s essential that a smart TV can handle these tasks as easily as it does traditional broadcast TV.

 We check all TVs for power use to see if they're super-efficient, or likely to drive up your energy bills.

 Using a special multi-meter, we measure the power consumption while the TV is on and in stand-by (using the ideal picture settings we publish online).
 If applicable, we'll check the TV's quick-start mode.
-Finally, we measure the power use of the TV when it's switched off.
+Finally, we measure how much power the TV uses when it's switched off.